NJLprograms/Firebase-Todo/README.md

 # Firebase Todo

 This project was bootstrapped with [Create React App].
-A simple SPA using React and Firebase.
+A simple SPA using React, Redux, and Firebase.

 ## Available Scripts